 between browsers, effectively it is imposing this signaling state

-machine on all implementations (which is not a mandate of the RTCWEB
+machine on all implementations (which need not be mandated as part of

 There are other models for signaling other than offer / answer.
 For

 example, one-sided constraints based negotiation is an alternative